abbylagar/arduino_PIRsensor/README.md

 # arduino_PIRsensor
-integration of PIR sensor in the arduino
+integration of PIR and smoke sensor in the arduino